cropsinsilico/cis-ui/USER-GUIDE.md

 The Model Library on the left side offers an "Add" button beside each model.
 Click this button to add a new node to the canvas representing the model you've chosen.
 Once added, you can left-click this node and hold to drag it around the  canvas.
 On the new node, you should see grey dots on the left/right sides - these are the inputs (left side) and outputs (right side) that this model accepts.

 For more details, see the documentation for [Model file input/output](https://cropsinsilico.github.io/cis_interface/getting_started.html#model-file-input-output)

+### About the Bounding Box
+While dragging, you may notice a lighter gray circle around the dragged node.
+This is the "bounding box" that indicates valid areas where your node can be dragged - as your node moves the bounding box moves with it!
+This behavior is meant to prevent you from dragging a node so fast that the mouse cursor exits the node before the "drag" event is picked up.

 ## Adding an Edge
 To create an edge, simply click on an output on a model - this should display a floating edge that ends at your cursor.
 Then, select an input on  another model.
 You can also choose an input first and connect that to an output.